 Mark Houghton has been a member of the internationally acclaimed, Grammy Award winning Pittsburgh Symphony Orchestra since 2014.
 Previously, he held principal horn posts in the Harrisburg Symphony Orchestra, the Phoenix Symphony and the Fort Worth Symphony Orchestra.
 Mark is a past prizewinner of national solo horn competitions, and has appeared as a guest artist or soloist with many notable orchestras and music festivals.
 Mr. Houghton earned a Bachelor’s degree with a Performer’s Certificate from the Eastman School of Music as a student of W. Peter Kurau.
 Further training included professional studies with William VerMeulen.
 A passionate educator, Mark has presented numerous clinics and masterclasses across the nation, and currently serves as Adjunct Professor of Horn at Duquesne University.
 As an owner of Houghton Horns, Mark is primarily involved in artistic ambassadorship, product research and development, social media, events, and strategic planning.

 Christopher Reddick is known as “The Valve Whisperer”.
 A skilled craftsman, Christopher specializes in the maintenance and restoration of rotary valves.
 He also does bell conversions, refits bearings, removes dents, cleans horns and makes people laugh on a regular basis.
 Christopher’s years of experience in the shop and his love of the horn make him a valuable member of the Houghton Horns team.

 Derek J. Wright currently plays 4th horn in the Amarillo Symphony.
 He has also performed with the Fort Worth Symphony Orchestra, the Phoenix Symphony, the New World Symphony, the Baton Rouge Symphony Orchestra, and multiple other organizations.
 As a solo musician, Derek has performed at many symposiums and workshops.
 In 2015 he was a semi-finalist in the professional division at the International Horn Competition of America.
 Derek has studied with William VerMeulen, John Ericson, Herbert Winslow, and Kazimierz Machala.
 He holds degrees from Arizona State University, the University of Minnesota, and the University of Illinois.
-Derek is an owner of Houghton Horns and also serves as Director of Operations.
+Derek is an owner of Houghton Horns.